dwmson/weather-data-pipeline/README.md

 * **Load:** After extraction, the data is immediately loaded into a pre-defined PostgreSQL database schema.
 This process is designed to be efficient and reliable, ensuring that the weather data is available for querying and analysis with minimal latency.
 The loading step completes the ETL pipeline, making the data accessible for further use in applications, reporting, or analytics.

 ## Features
-* Fetches real-time weather data for the coordinates location
+* Fetches near real-time weather data for the coordinates location
 * Stores weather information in a PostgreSQL database for historical recording and analysis
 * Modular structure for easy extension or customization

 ## Logging
-This project uses Python's built-in `logging` module to provide real-time insight into its operation.
+This project uses Python's built-in `logging` module to provide near real-time insight into its operation.
 Logging captures important events, such as errors, warnings, and informational messages, which are invaluable for troubleshooting and monitoring the application's behavior.

 ### Log File Configuration
 The default logging level is set to `INFO`, capturing all operational messages, warnings, and errors.
 Log entries follow the format: `%(asctime)s - %(levelname)s - %(message)s`, including the timestamp, log level, and message.